 This property is exempt from collection by most creditors.
 However, your protected income can be taken to pay court-ordered child support, spousal support, alimony, and certain federal debt (like income taxes, IRS debt, or federal student loans).

-For more information on and a complete list of exempt property, click here.
+For more information on and a complete list of exempt property, read Property That Can Be Protected from Judgment Creditors.

 If my account has exempt money in it, can it still be frozen by creditors?